GeoscienceAustralia/dea-conflux/README.md

 - a transform function, and
 - a summarise function.

+#### Transform function
 The transform is run to produce rasters to summarise and should contain operations like masking and band index calculation.
+Transform will be applied to the whole scene, not to a polygon if you are using a polygon.

+#### Summarise function
 The summarise function aggregates a dataset into a number of measurements that summarise a polygon, i.e. the outputs of the drill.
+Summarise is applied to just the pixels in the polygon.

 ## Pre-commit setup